calhounbryce13/classwork-data-API/README.md

 # Class Schedule API Microservice:
+#### (THIS PROGRAM/APP WAS NOT MADE WITH ANY CODE THAT WAS GENERATED FROM A LARGE LANGUAGE MODEL, EX.
+CHATGPT, COPILOT).

 A backend web service made with Node.js, Express, and the mongoose API to query for user data from a MongoDB database of user classes, events, and tasks.